 - Additional funds.
-Are there other sources of funds, e.g., something you can sell, loans from family or friends, that you can access?
+Are there other sources of funds, e.g., something you can sell or loans from family or friends, that you can access?

 If debt settlement is the right option, you’ll work with a debt settlement company to negotiate on your behalf or you can negotiate directly with each of your creditors.

 While you can negotiate with creditors directly, you’ll have to do your own research.
 You can calculate what you might save with a debt settlement calculator and then use a debt consolidation calculator to assess if this is a viable option for you instead.
-You can also use a credit card payment calculator to assess how long it will take to pay off your credit card(s) if you don’t choose a settlement plan.
-You may find it challenging to determine the best deal possible for your situation.
-That’s where Resolve comes in.
-Our primary goal is to assess your personal situation and understand your legitimate options.
-We’re really good at that!
+You can also use a credit card payment calculator to see how long it will take to pay off your credit card(s) if you don’t choose a settlement plan.